suchetamahato/Microsoft-Excel-Project/README.md

 🔎 **Casualties Breakdown**: The dataset records a total of 417,883 casualties, categorized by severity as Fatal, Serious, and Slight.

+🔎 **Accident Severity**: The severity with the highest percentage of total casualties is "Slight".

-🔎 **Primary Accident Type**: Car accidents account for the largest share of casualties, indicating the need for targeted safety measures in this category.
+🔎 **Vehicle Type**: Car accidents account for the largest share of casualties, indicating the need for targeted safety measures in this category.

 🔎 **Road Surface**: Most accidents occurred on dry road surfaces, underscoring the importance of maintaining road conditions for safety.